 When a Corporation Controls a Market

 As the dust of litigants continues to settle, the state gave the building to a nonprofit corporation created by Onondaga County for one dollar.
 With about $2M in additional seed funds, the project became the Greater Syracuse Soundstage (GSS).
-Not exactly Kaufman Studios, but it remains a capital investment that is not forgotten, it is in local hands, and the pressure to get a return on that investment the investment continues.
-With more local control it is likely to be successful but slow.
+Not exactly Kaufman Studios, but it remains a capital investment that is not forgotten, it is in local hands, and the pressure to get a return on that investment continues.
+With more local control, it is likely to be successful but slow.
 Will the forgetful citizen of the state follow-up on this public investment?
 Will the GSS succeed, create jobs, become an important new institution.
 Who wants to follow that one, if it is you leave a reply?

 When a Corporation Walks Away

-The $90 million used to build the factory for the Soraa LED lighting company resulted in them leaving the deal with no penalty even though its developer was implicated in the bid fixing, bribery and wire fraud by the agent in charge of the project.
-Meanwhile, NYS added up to $15 million more so NexGen Power Systems, a semiconductor company, would retrofit and lease the plant, outside Syracuse.
-Lesson learned: in the new deal NexGen will repay $2.5 million if the company failed to create ten jobs in 2018 – it did.
+The $90 million used to build the factory for the Soraa LED lighting company resulted in them leaving the deal with no penalty even though its developer was implicated in the bid fixing, bribery, and wire fraud by the agent in charge of the project.
+Meanwhile, NYS added up to $15 million more, so NexGen Power Systems, a semiconductor company, would retrofit and lease the plant outside Syracuse.
+Lesson learned: in the new deal, NexGen will repay $2.5 million if the company failed to create ten jobs in 2018 – it did.
 Another $2.5 million will be due if it fails to employ 30 people by the end of 2019.
 Another $2 million will be due if it fails to have 58 employees in 2020.
-Known as “clawbacks”, the company agrees to 290 jobs by 2024 measured in annual increments increases requiring $2M payments each of the next four years.
+Known as “clawbacks,” the company agrees to 290 jobs by 2024 measured in annual increments increases requiring $2M payments each of the next four years.
 As in the case of criminal prosecution, the practice of assuring accountability or the lack of it stands with those who hold the clocks and triggers of fact.
-Will these targets be met or penalties assigned, who will follow that one, if it is you leave a reply?
+Will these targets be met or penalties assigned?
+Who will follow that one if it is you leave a reply?

 In these two examples, and the slow appeals process only leaves names to follow to learn if punishment is a real deterrent – these are Alain Kaloyeros, Stephen Aiello and Joseph Gerardi, (Cor) and Louis Ciminelli, (LPCiminielli) and Joseph Percoco.
 All of whom are appealing prison terms.
 Also watch for Fort Schuyler Management Corp., a corporation created by SUNY Polytechnic Institute which oversaw the corruption-tainted projects regarding all the above.
 It may be the reforms proposed will not occur unless the law provides its proof as a deterrent. at